 Theosophists on the Construction of Monotheism

-David Reigle is an independent scholar on Tibetan Buddhism and Theosophy, who explores its ideological content.
-In God’s Arrival in India, David Reigle argues that the original philosophical schools of Hinduism lacked the notion of God.
+David Reigle, an independent scholar on Tibetan Buddhism and Theosophy who explores its ideological content found the same position in ancient India.
+In God’s Arrival in India, David Reigle argues that the original philosophical schools of Hinduism contain a metaphysical realism, and lacked the notion of a monotheistic God.
 “Leading Vedic scholar R. N. Dandekar in his article, “God in Hindu Thought,” Annals of the Bhandarkar Oriental Research Institute, vols.
 48 & 49, 1968, p.
 440, writes: “In spite of all such indications, it must be clearly stated that monotheism in the sense of a single ethical god who, while being intimately involved in the world-process, is yet transcendental in character had not developed in the Vedic period.”

 David Reigle writes in his footnote no. 31: